ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-In the example above, we write a three byte long [string]{.str} and a [float64] to the file stream.
+In the example above, we write a three byte long [string] and a [float64] to the file stream.
 We call [setPosition(0)], to read the stream from the beginning again, and then read in an [int16] with the function [peekint16()] without moving the